alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 FFmpeg server was required for this project, but it is a deprecated feature.
 Luckily I managed to take advantage of Docker image versioning in order to pull the correct version of the package.

+How did I do it?
+Well I correlated the container image versi